jedi-academy/learn-4711/data/labs/lab05.md

 Over the weeks to come, we can add additional persistence subclasses as appropriate, for instance `XML_Model` or `JSON_Model`.
-Usage of these is the same, because of the shared `DataMapper` interface.
+Usage of these will be the same, because of the shared `DataMapper` interface.

 The names above, apart from `MY_Model`, do not follow CodeIgniter naming conventions, but they are usable because they are pulled in from `MY_Model`, which does.

-I mentioned substantial changes, right?
-That means that there could be bugs in the base model implementation.
-If so, I will correct the starter, and your team captain will need to resynch the team repo's master branch with the updated starter!
-That will then need to trickle down to the team member repos and your develop branch!

 One last change I made in the starter repo, was to add `application/models/App`, as a holder for the lookup codes used in the Todo list app.
 It has felt funny